Calcore offers a Limited Lifetime Residential and 15 year Limited Light Commercial Walk Warranty against manufacturing defects.

 Calcore Floors – Over Radiant Heat

-Seattle and Portland Flooring can be installed over radiant heat if the following guidelines are followed.
+Seattle XL, Portland, Medford, Spokane, Vancouver XL, or Carissima Series Flooring can be installed over radiant heat if the following guidelines are followed.
 Complete system must be operational for a minimum of one week.
 System should be turned off for 72 hours prior to installation of Stone Composite flooring and remain off for 72 hours after installation is complete.

 Turn system back on to its normal room temperature setting.
 The subfloor surface must never exceed 90° F throughout the life of the floor.
 Flooring or adhesive should never come in direct contact with the heating system.